nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 <img src="images/access_structured/Consultation bundle.png" alt="Consultation FHIR profiles" style="max-width:100%;max-height:100%;">

 ### Problems ###
-When returning a Problem record include the follow:
+When GP Connect returns a Problem it will supply the metadata and description of the problem.
+If asked for by the consumer, GP Connect will also return all the clinical data that has been linked to the Problem.

+Include the following FHIR profiles:
 *	The ProblemHeader profile of the Problem
 *	The ProblemHeader profiles of any directly linked Problems
-*	The MedicationRequest, MedicationStatement and Medication profiles of any linked Medications or Medical Devices.
+*	Where requested, The MedicationRequest, MedicationStatement and Medication profiles of any linked Medications or Medical Devices.
     *	Always include the MedicationStatement, MedicationRequest (intent = plan) and Medication profiles.
     *	Only include MedicationRequest (intent = order) for directly linked issues.
-*	The AllergyIntolerance profile of any linked Allergies
+*	Where requested, The AllergyIntolerance profile of any linked Allergies
     *	Include the ProblemHeader profile of any Problems linked to the returned Allergies
-*	The Immunization profile of any linked Immunisations
+*	Where requested, The Immunization profile of any linked Immunisations
     *	Include the ProblemHeader profile of any Problems linked to the returned Immunisations
-*	The Observation profile of any linked Uncategorised Data
+*	Where requested, The Observation profile of any linked Uncategorised Data
     *	Include the ProblemHeader profile of any Problems linked to the returned Uncategorised Data

 ### Medications and Medical Devices ###
-When returning a Medication and Medical Device record include the follow:
+When GP Connect returns a Medication or Medical Device it will supply the prescription plan information.
+If asked for by the consumer, GP Connect will also return all the prescription issues made under the plan.

+Include the following FHIR profiles:
 *	The MedicationRequest (intent = plan), MedicationStatement and Medication profiles of the Medication and Medical Device
-*	Where requested by the consumer system, the MedicationRequest (intent = order) profile for every issue.
 *	The ProblemHeader profiles of any directly linked Problems
+*	Where requested, the MedicationRequest (intent = order) profile for every issue.

 ### Allergies ###
-When returning an Allergy record include the follow:
+When GP Connect returns an Allergy it will supply all the Allergy data.

+Include the following FHIR profiles:
 *	The AllergyIntolerance profile of the Allergy
 *	The ProblemHeader profiles of any directly linked Problems

 ### Immunisation ###
-When returning an Immunisation record include the follow:
+When GP Connect returns an Immunisation it will supply all the Immunisation data.

+Include the following FHIR profiles:
 *	The Immunization profile of the Immunisation
 *	The ProblemHeader profiles of any directly linked Problems

 ### Uncategorised Data ###
-When returning an Uncategorised Data record include the follow:
+When GP Connect returns Uncategorised Data it will supply all the data about the Uncategorised Data.

+Include the following FHIR profiles:
 *	The Observation profile of the Uncategorised Data
 *	The ProblemHeader profiles of any directly linked Problems